Bare Feet Wedding In Manaslu Circuit And Tsum Valley Trek

 ‘As for celebrating… we did take a bottle of champagne with us but in the end, we didn’t drink it until the last day of the trip when we shared it with our guide, Deepak, the photographer, Jaya, and the two porters, Santos and Rohan.

-On the wedding day itself, we had a three-hour hike to the wedding location, spent a couple of hours for the ceremony and photographs then make our way back to Sama Goan.
+On the wedding day itself, we had a three-hour hike to the wedding location, spent a couple of hours for the ceremony and photographs then made our way back to Sama Goan.
 At that point, I realized I had left our phones and some other things at the wedding location so I had to sprint as fast as possible back up the mountain.

 So by the time I did that and got back, there was just time for a quick meal and to send a few messages to family and friends before going to sleep.
 Hence keeping the champagne for the last day!’
 Josh.